Job summary 1

 Job summary 9

 The Administrative Secretary performs a wide variety of secretarial and problem-solving duties of a confidential nature for senior management staff.
-Receives general instructions, sets priorities and has ability to complete project work.
+Receives general instructions, sets priorities, and can complete project work.

 Duties & Responsibilities 9